Michelangelo (Teenage Mutant Ninja Turtles): Mirage Comics

 In Volume 4, Michelangelo gets a job as a tour guide showing alien visitors around Earth.
 His first (and only) tourist is the Regenta (or "princess") Seri of the Styracodon race.
 Michelangelo convinces Seri to sneak away from her bodyguards so that he can take her on a tour of the northwest coast of the US.
-Their relationship becomes more intimate apparently when Seri delivers eggs that she claims are "their" children.
+Their relationship becomes more intimate, and Seri delivers eggs that will soon hatch into children.
 Unfortunately, before much time is given for him to settle with this news Seri's bodyguards become aware of his machinations.
-They attack Michelangelo and transport him back to their homeworld, where he is placed in prison.
+They attack Michelangelo and transport him back to their homeworld, where he is placed in prison, kept away from Seri and their unborn children.
 With the help of a Triceraton prisoner named Azokk, he manages to escape and is rescued by a group of Triceratons who came to rescue Azokk.
 The ordeal results in Mikey's personality taking a very dark turn, having been hardened by the cruelty of the extrajudicial prison and Azokk's death.
 Upon the Triceratons learning of Azokk's death, they declare war on the Styracodons and carry out a genocidal assault against them.
 Michelangelo, embittered by Seri's apparent betrayal, joins forces with the Triceratons and gladly aids them in acts of genocide against the Styracodons.

 Michelangelo was not given an especially large role in Volumes 1 and 2, did little to advance the plot and was often not portrayed as an especially skilled fighter.
 His relatively small role was probably due to the need to establish Leonardo's role as "leader" along with the fact that Donatello was Peter Laird's favorite Turtle, and Raphael was Kevin Eastman's favorite.

-This incarnation of Michelangelo appeared in the Turtles Forever crossover special voiced by Bradford Cameron.
+This incarnation of Michelangelo appeared in the Turtles Forever crossover special voiced by Bradford Scobie.